 - The written BQE tests the student's general knowledge of Biophysics and Quantitative Biology.
 It contains three sections (Experimental; Computational/Quantitative; Fundamentals of Biophysics).
-Six questions (out of 12 available) must be attempted, with at least one in each section. - The oral BQE reviews biophysics knowledge further, especially in areas not mastered on the written exam, and determines the student's progress in course work, research, and other programmatic matters.
+A total of six questions (out of 12 available) must be attempted, at least one question in each section must be attempted. - The oral BQE reviews biophysics knowledge further, especially in areas not mastered on the written exam, and determines the student's progress in course work, research, and other programmatic matters.